 Ulva Lactuca or often called Sea Lettuce is a very palatable macroalgae which makes it a great natural food source for herbivore fishes like Tang & Foxface.
-And with its thin leaves in different green shades it will look just amazing in any reef tank whilst offering a natural grow place for copepods and rotifers.
-This macro algae will arrive unattached....
+With its thin leaves in different green shades it will look just amazing in any reef tank whilst offering a natural grow place for copepods and rotifers.
+Use with caution in oral reef tanks.
+Not for...

 We couldn't identify the beautiful looking macroalgae species yet, but this algae species adds a vibrant red colour to the reef tank and provides as well a great food source for herbivore fishes, like Tang and Foxface species, which like to snack on this macroalgae.
 This beautiful red macroalgae species will attach itself and has a more delicate...